Why you can trust Tom's Guide

-Mercifully, it seems as though Samsung has finally decided to change that.
-The triple-camera, 6.4-inch, $349 Galaxy A50 is a phone the likes of which we've never seen from the tech giant.
-It's remarkably competitive for its price, with those headline features as well as strong performance from Samsung's in-house developed processor.
+The Galaxy A50 is remarkably competitive for its price, with those headline features as well as strong performance from Samsung's in-house developed processor.
 And it actually looks pretty sharp for a bargain, too.

-A month ago, we would have named it our go-to sub-$400 phone in a heartbeat.
-But today, Samsung has the unfortunate task of following up Google's game-changing Pixel 3a.
+Once upon a time, we would have named it our go-to sub-$400 phone in a heartbeat.
+But today, Samsung has the unfortunate task of following up Google's Pixel 3a.
 How does the Galaxy A50 compare?
 Quite well.

 Price and availability

-The Galaxy A50 is currently only available in the U.S. through Verizon and Sprint, and costs $349 if you choose to pay for the phone upfront.
-Those who spring for an installment plan can save some cash right now, as Verizon is running a promotion in which you can get the device for $10 per month over 24 months, for a total of $240.
+Those who would rather go through their carrier and opt for an installment plan can also save some cash, as Verizon is running a promotion in which you can get the device for $10 per month over 24 months, for a total of $240.
+U.S. Cellular charges $11.66 per month when you buy the Galaxy A50 on that carrier's 30-month installment plans.

-The A50 can be had only in black — at least, at the time of writing — with 64 GB of onboard storage and 4 GB of RAM.
+The A50 can be had only in black, with 64 GB of onboard storage and 4 GB of RAM.
 (Samsung sells alternate configurations of the phone in other markets, but this is all American buyers get.)
 However, there is a microSD slot that accepts cards up to 512 GB in size, allowing you to greatly expand that built-in space for apps, photos and music if you so choose.

-The A50 isn't the only cheap Galaxy you'll see this summer — in the coming months, we'll get the $249 Galaxy A20 and the $179 Galaxy A10e as well, on a swath of carriers beyond Verizon and Sprint, including AT&T, T-Mobile, U.S. Cellular and Xfinity Mobile from Comcast.
+The A50 isn't the only cheap Galaxy to land this year.
+We've also received the $249/£169 Galaxy A20 and the $179/£139 Galaxy A10e, on a swath of carriers beyond Verizon and Sprint, including AT&T, T-Mobile, U.S. Cellular and Xfinity Mobile from Comcast.

 Samsung Galaxy A50 Specs